Griefed/docker-D-Zone/README.md

 D-Zone will, by default, listen to all channels on the servers which your bot is connected to.
 If you want to set ignoreChannels, you need to edit a file in your D-Zone container:

 - docker exec into the container: `docker exec -it d-zone /bin/sh`
-- Install NANO as our text editor: ´apk add nano´
 - Open discord-config.json in NANO: `nano discord-config.json`
 - Edit the "servers" block on a per server basis, e.g.:
 ```